EYFS Curriculum Intent

 At Holy Family Catholic School we believe in providing a secure foundation for future learning and development for our children.
 Our EYFS curriculum allows children to develop interpersonal skills, build resilience and become creative thinkers.
 We aim to provide a fun, secure, challenging and rich educational environment that enables each individual to thrive!
 Reception and Nursery work closely with each other to ensure continuity and consistency between the foundation stage.
 Our Mission statement ‘we grow, learn and succeed in the footsteps of Jesus’ is at the heart of everything we do.

 We place a strong emphasis on the religious, spiritual, moral and cultural development of all our pupils.
 Learning at Holy Family is Values-based.
-We have four School Values; and .
+We have four School Values; We care about respect, Passionate about learning, Growing our hearts and minds and Together we succeed.
 Our values shape how we behave, what we say, how we build relationships and how we learn.
 They are incorporated in every aspect of life at Holy Family.
 Every child is recognised as a unique individual.
 We celebrate and welcome the differences within our school community

 EYFS curriculum Implementation